-

 How common are arrangement/ monitoring fees for investors in the jurisdiction?

-Except for limited director´s fees for serving on the (advisory board) of a target arrangement or monitoring fees for investors are uncommon in Germany.
+Apart from limited director’s fees for serving on the advisory board of a target company, arrangement or monitoring fees for investors are uncommon in Germany.

 -